-We hold regular immunisation sessions at different places around the municipality.
+We hold regular immunisation sessions at various locations around Yarra.

 - free immunisation of all National Immunisation Program vaccines